 Medications For Spine & Orthopaedic Injuries

-Anti-Inflammatory Drugs (NSAIDs)
+Non-Steroidal Anti-Inflammatory Drugs (NSAIDs)

 Common muscle relaxants include:

-Common sustained-release opioids include:
+Examples of opioids include:

 Non-Narcotic Pain Relievers

-Common examples of non-narcotic pain relievers include:
+Popular types of non-narcotic pain relievers include:

 Pain Medication Benefits and Risks